Requests for information and postdoc/undergraduate lab applications should be submitted to David: firstname.lastname@example.org

 Note that, although the lab application document below is primarily for undergraduate students, it’s worth having a look to see what kind of information is useful when applying to work in a lab.

 Please fill out the application form below and email it to David.
+Please note that this will be shared with other lab members to assess potential project fit.

 After you submit your application, I will check with current lab members to see who is available to take on new students for training.
 Unfortunately we are unable to bring in new undergraduates without an established mentor, so positions will be limited.
 However, submitting an application will guarantee that it is considered by the current senior members of the lab.